10 Amazing Facts About Strong Protan Color Blindness

 You may think it’s easy to tell when traffic lights turn from green to yellow, but for someone with severe protan color blindness, this is not the case.

-When walking or driving through an intersection, you can tell that a light has turned red by its brightness—but if you have protan color blindness, then it will be difficult for you to distinguish between different colors of light.
+When walking or driving through an intersection, you can tell that a light has turned red by its brightness.
+But, if you have protan color blindness, it will be hard for you to tell different light colors apart.
 You might think that the lights are still green because they appear brighter than normal.

-If your spouse or partner has severe protan color blindness and gets lost while walking through an unfamiliar city at night—or if they accidentally walk into oncoming traffic during daylight hours—they could get hit by a car.
+Your spouse or partner has severe protan color blindness.
+They could get lost while walking through an unfamiliar city at night.
+Or they could accidentally walk into oncoming traffic during the day.
+Then, they could get hit by a car.

 8.The colors of flowers can be difficult to distinguish for those with protan color blindness.